 Georgia Kindergarten Teachers, I have something just for you.
 I want to share with you some support and assistance that only another Kindergarten teacher in the trenches could do.
 I created Individual Student GKIDS Readiness Checklists.
 GKIDS stands for Georgia Kindergarten Inventory of Developing Skills.

 What is GKIDS Readiness Check?

 First, the GKIDS Website provides teachers with information for school staff, including teachers, with training modules.
+(This is the GKIDS 2.0 teacher login.)
 As a new teacher, these required materials are not only needed but helpful.
 Please do not skill this step.
-Also, returning teachers also must complete yearly trainings.
+Also, returning teachers also must complete yearly training.
 Here is a link to some of these resources.
 The resources provided are great and aid teachers in data collection.

-Then, one resource I felt I needed to be more efficient and productive was individual checklists per student, especially in the beginning of the school year.
-Since the GKIDS assessment is pretty in depth for the start of the school year, I often THOUGHT I got every single area completed for every single student, only to go to the computer to start the process to discover someone was absent and something was missing!
+Then, one resource I felt I needed to be more efficient and productive was individual checklists per student, especially at the beginning of the school year.
+Since the GKIDS assessment is pretty in-depth for the start of the school year, I often THOUGHT I got every single area completed for every single student, only to go to the computer to start the process to discover someone was absent and something was missing!
 Therefore, this checklist can really come in handy.

 Lastly, GKIDS provides parent resources that Georgia Kindergarten teachers should send home to their student supporters.
 You can find this information here.

 My county uses ESGI for assessment needs including ESGI Readiness Tests.
 I have made many GKIDS Readiness assessments on ESGI.
 Additionally, I know they have many ESGI assessments for GKIDS year-long assessments.
 You can get a $50 discount on ESGI using the code SHARINGK.